CBD for Epilepsy: Can Cannabis Help with Seizures?

 The first kind of seizure is a focal seizure that doesn’t feature a lack of consciousness.
 It comes along with symptoms such as the altering emotions and perception, involuntary body part movements, and random sensory issues like flashing lights, tingling, and dizziness.

-The second seizure kind of focal seizure features impaired awareness and results in symptoms such as a shift or loss of awareness and consciousness, staring into space, not responding normally to your immediate environment, or engaging in repetitive behaviors like swallowing or rubbing your hands together.
+The second seizure kind of focal seizure features impaired awareness and results in symptoms such as a shift or loss of awareness and consciousness.
+They can also start staring into space, not responding normally to your immediate environment, or engaging in repetitive behaviors like swallowing or rubbing your hands together.

-The second category of seizures that may take place in epileptics, known as generalized seizures, stem from abnormal brain activity that takes place in all areas of the brain.
+The second category of seizures that may take place in epileptics, known as generalized seizures.
+This stems from abnormal brain activity that takes place in all areas of the brain.
 Rather than symptoms, generalized seizures are broken down into six different types, which are listed below.

-- Myoclonic seizures, which are characterized by sudden and random jerking or twitching of the arms and legs.
+- Myoclonic seizures: These are characterized by sudden and random jerking or twitching of the arms and legs.

-- Tonic seizures, which are characterized by the sudden stiffening of muscles in the legs, arms, and back and may cause the affected to drop to the ground.
+- Tonic seizures: These are characterized by the sudden stiffening of muscles in the legs, arms, and back and may cause the affected to drop to the ground.

-- Tonic-clonic seizures, which are the seizures that are most generally thought of and feature a loss of consciousness, uncontrollable shaking, and the occasional loss of bladder control or tongue biting.
+- Tonic-clonic seizures: These are the seizures that are most generally thought of and feature a loss of consciousness, uncontrollable shaking, and the occasional loss of bladder control or tongue biting.

-- Absence seizures, which are characterized by staring into space due to a brief loss of awareness and the accompaniment of subtle and body movements.
+- Absence seizures: These are characterized by staring into space due to a brief loss of awareness and the accompaniment of subtle and body movements.

-- Clonic seizures, which are characterized by repetitive, rhythmic movements in muscles that typically affect the arms, neck, and face.
+- Clonic seizures: These are characterized by repetitive, rhythmic movements in muscles that typically affect the arms, neck, and face.

-- Atonic seizures, which are characterized by the sudden loss of control of the muscles that cause epileptics to fall down.
+- Atonic seizures: These are characterized by the sudden loss of control of the muscles that cause epileptics to fall down.

 Epilepsy is a condition in which those affected can suffer from varying degrees of seizures and symptoms.
-A diagnosis for the condition is only made once seizures have taken place and the brain has been monitored for electrical activity or potential abnormalities that contribute to the constant occurrence of the seizures.
+A diagnosis for the condition is only made once seizures have taken place.
+The brain has been monitored for electrical activity or potential abnormalities that contribute to the constant occurrence of the seizures.

 What Causes Seizures?